MartinHelmut/number-generator/README.md

 Again, this should create the exact **same result on your machine**!

-So, also if you create multiple generators with the same seed, you get the same result for the n-th call:
+If you create multiple generators with the same seed, you get the same result for the n-th call:

 ```javascript
 const generator1 = aleaRNGFactory(4);